HMS Tonnant: The body of Major General Ross

 After Major General Robert Ross's death in the Battle of North Point, his body was stored in a barrel of 129 gallons (586 L) of Jamaican rum aboard Tonnant.
-When she was diverted to New Orleans for the forthcoming battle (see above), the body was later shipped on the British ship to Halifax, Nova Scotia, where his body was interred on 29 September 1814 in the Old Burying Ground.
+When she was diverted to New Orleans for the forthcoming battle (see below), the body was later shipped on the British ship to Halifax, Nova Scotia, where his body was interred on 29 September 1814 in the Old Burying Ground.

 New Orleans

-On 29 November 1814, the fleet departed Jamaica, the vessels being led by the Tonnant'Tonnant continued to serve Cochrane as a flagship when he directed the British naval forces at the Battle of New Orleans.
+The Tonnant arrived at Jamaica on 18 November 1814.
+On 29 November, the fleet departed Jamaica, the vessels being led by the Tonnant The Tonnant was moored off on Apalachicola on 3 December, then moored off Pensacola on 7 December.
+Tonnant continued to serve Cochrane as a flagship when he directed the British naval forces at the Battle of New Orleans.
 Immediately before the battle, ship's boats from Tonnant participated in the British victory at the Battle of Lake Borgne.